Learn How to Build Muscle Naturally at Home

-- Stand straight with your knees touching and bend over slightly.
-Keep your back straight and lift your face forward.
-Lift the dumbbells on each side of your torso while flexing your back muscles to bear the weight.
+Squat with your knees touching and bend slightly forward.
+Straighten your back and elevate your face forward.
+Raise the dumbbells on each side of your body while you contract your back muscles to support the weight.

-- You can perform 10-12 repetitions of this exercise in each set and do a total of 4 sets.
+You can execute 10 to 12 repetitions of this exercise for a total of 4 sets in each set.

 6. Lateral Raises

-- Raise your hands parallel to the ground while letting your shoulders bear all the weight.
+Raise your hands parallel to the ground while placing the entire weight on your shoulders.

 Chapter 3: How Can Yoga Help Build Muscles?

-Consistency is the crux of any success story even if it is your ambition of gaining muscles.
-The ayurvedic teachings of Vihaar or lifestyle are a culmination of discipline, consistency and harmony between motor and mental skills.
+Consistency is the key to any success, even if your goal is to build muscle.
+The Ayurveda teachings of Vihaar, or lifestyle, are a synthesis of discipline, consistency, and harmony between motor and cerebral talents.

-The first few weeks of starting a workout circuit are rather easy because you are freshly motivated.
-But maintaining this lifestyle and consistency is the biggest challenge and Yoga ensures that you overcome it.
+The first few weeks of a new exercise routine are relatively simple because you are newly motivated.
+But maintaining this lifestyle and consistency is the most difficult obstacle to overcome, and yoga helps you do so.

-Yoga, which is a component of Vihaar, promotes discipline, rejuvenation, health and also mental hygiene.
+Yoga, a component of Vihaar, fosters self-discipline, rejuvenation, health, and mental cleanliness.

-Wondering how to build muscle at home through yoga postures?
-Think of it in terms of a bodyweight workout where you can isolate muscle groups and exert your body weight as the source of stress while holding different postures.
+How do you build muscle at home with yoga poses?
+Consider it a bodyweight workout in which you can isolate muscle groups and use your body weight as the source of stress while holding a variety of postures.

-- It requires you to stand straight on one leg, while the other leg is folded and meets this one at the knee.
+- It demands you to stand erect on one leg, with the other leg folded and meeting the knee of the standing leg.

-- Join your hands such that your palms touch and hold this posture.
-You can also raise your hands above your head while your palms are still joined.
+- Join your hands so that your palms are touching, and maintain this position.
+You can also raise your hands above your head while maintaining a linked palm position.